TheSeanFraser/theseanfraser.github.io/about.markdown

 ![Image](/assets/images/me.jfif)
 ## Sean Fraser
 A local patch birding enthusiast based out of Toronto.

 I like to use my background in computer science to come up with projects involving birds that can be useful or just for fun.

+Currently volunteering as the Records Director for the Toronto Ornithological Club.

 # Contact
 If you have any questions or ideas for future projects, send me an email at <sean@numbirds.ca>